Wrest Park: Restoration programme

-In the autumn of 2007 English Heritage announced that the Wolfson Foundation had pledged up to £400,000 towards the restoration of a number of the key features of the Wrest Park estate, including the mansion's formal entrance area, the garden statuary, railings and gates, and to alter the height of the carriage drive.
-In the next phases the lakes and canals will be restored.

-On 12 September 2008 English Heritage unveiled extensive plans to restore the Grade-I-listed Wrest Park house and gardens to their original splendour.
-In 2008 the music video for "The Fear" by Lily Allen featured interior as well as exterior scenes of Wrest Park.

-In July 2010 English Heritage announced that it had secured over £1m from the Heritage Lottery Fund to develop a new visitors centre, car parking, exhibition space and accessible paths.
-Work was completed in summer 2011 and the park opened to the public on 4 August 2011.
+In the autumn of 2007 English Heritage announced that the Wolfson Foundation had pledged up to £400,000 towards the restoration of the Wrest Park estate.
+They subsequently unveiled extensive plans to restore Wrest Park house and gardens to their original splendour, and in July 2010 they announced that they had secured over £1m from the Heritage Lottery Fund to develop a new visitors centre, car parking, exhibition space and accessible paths.
+Work was planned for the summer of 2011, and the park opened to the public on 4 August 2011.

-English Heritage and Historic England have undertaken a number of in-depth investigations of the gardens at Wrest as part of the restoration process, including archaeological and geophysical surveys.
+English Heritage and Historic England have undertaken a number of in-depth investigations of the gardens at Wrest Park as part of the restoration process, including archaeological and geophysical surveys.
 The removal of an overgrown yew hedge, which maps suggested existed in 1717, led to a dendrochronological investigation on the trunks to discover if the trees removed were original or part of later re-plantings.
 The wood was found to date to 1780–1800.